StephenPreston/tutorial-my.first.viewer-view.and.data.api/step-2.md

   }
 ```

-The entire, modified mainpage.html file now looks like this:
+Your modified mainpage.html file should now look like this:

 ```js
 <!DOCTYPE html>